Kelleys Island, Ohio: Native Americans and Inscription Rock

-Early pioneer settlers
+Early European settlers

-This island is called "Sandusky Island" on maps produced in the latter half of the 18th-century.
+This island is called "Sandusky Island" on maps produced in the latter half of the 18th century.
 (Prior to U.S. occupation of this area, the name "Cunningham's Island" seems to have been applied to present-day "Catawba Island", which was then also a true island.)
 In the late 1790s the Connecticut Land Company surveyed the south east shore of Lake Erie.
 A more thorough survey was completed in 1806, when this island was officially designated as "Island Number 6".
 Later the name "Cunningham's Island" was used to refer to this island.

 There is a legend that the first European American resident of this island was a man named "Cunningham" (supposedly a "Frenchman" or French-speaking Canadian).
 He was said to have traveled to the island in 1803 with the intention of making his home there, at a time when it was still inhabited by Native Americans.
 For a while, Cunningham enjoyed friendly relationship with the native people: he built a log cabin near their village, socialized with their hunters, and traded goods with them on a regular basis.
 But (as the legend goes) Cunningham had a disagreement with the Native Americans, and a group tore down his home, stole all his possessions, and attempted to kill him.
 He escaped to the Ohio Peninsula via canoe, but died shortly afterward from his wounds.
 For many years after his death, the island was known as Cunningham Island. [ However, the legend of Mr. Cunningham might instead apply to present-day Catawba Island, which seems to have been formerly named "Cunningham's Island" by the British, prior to 1804.) (*-Also note that the surname 'Cunningham' is not typically of French origin, but is recorded as of Scottish origin.)]
 Prior to the War of 1812, several other white adventurers are documented as trying to settle this island, but all of them were eventually being driven away, either by the native people, or by the incoming U.S. pioneers and land-owners.
 By the time the war had ended, the few remaining Native Americans had finally also vacated the island.